plone/volto/docs/source/blocks/core/container.md

     The default value is `horizontal`.

 `templateChooser`
 :   To complete the full customization of the template choice experience, you can customize the component that shows the choices as well.
-So you can enhance the default component located in {file}`src/components/manage/TemplateChooser/TemplateChooser.jsx` by providing your own.
+    You can enhance the default component located in {file}`src/components/manage/TemplateChooser/TemplateChooser.jsx` by providing your own component.
-Remember that most likely you will have to provide also your own custom `templates` function that will play well with this one.
+    You might also need to provide your own custom `templates` function that is compatible with your component.

 `editBlockWrapper`
 :   You can customize the container's `editBlockWrapper` by providing your own.
     This will be passed to the `BlocksForm` component used by the container.
-It is used to customize the block wrapper if the block that you are building needs to have one different for the user experience of your block.
+    It is used to customize the block wrapper if the block that you are building needs to have a different one for the user experience of your block.

 `maxLength`
 :   The maximum number of elements allowed inside the grid block.